-During a Platelet Rich Plasma (PRP) Injection, your own blood is drawn and centrifuged to extract platelet rich plasma, which is a concentrated source of healing factors.
-This is then injected back into the affected area to enhance the natural healing process and reduce pain.
+During a Platelet Rich Plasma (PRP) Injection, your own blood cells are drawn and centrifuged to extract platelet rich plasma, which is a concentrated source of healing factors.
+This is then injected directly back into the affected area to improve healing and reduce pain.

 When PRP is injected into a damaged area it triggers a healing cascade.
 New collagen begins to develop which eventually causes tightening and strengthening of the tendons and ligaments to help with injuries such as knee sprains, pulled hamstring muscles, a torn tendon, and other painful tendon, ligament and muscle injuries.

 PRP is blood plasma with concentrated platelets that contain huge reservoirs of bioactive proteins, including growth factors that initiate and accelerate tissue repair and regeneration.
 These proteins initiate connective tissue healing: bone, tendon and ligament regeneration and repair, promote development of new blood vessels, and stimulate the wound healing process.

-In addition to return of normal function, patients can see a significant improvement in symptoms, which could eliminate the need for more aggressive treatments such as long term medication or surgery.
+In addition to returning to normal function, patients can see a significant improvement in symptoms, which could eliminate the need for more aggressive treatments such as long term medication or surgery.

 PRP injections help regenerate tendons and ligaments but it is not a quick fix.
 This therapy stimulates the growth and repair of tendons and ligaments, such as the patellar tendon or anterior cruciate ligament, and requires time and rehabilitation.
 Through regular visits, your doctor will determine when you are able to resume regular physical activities.

-Studies have shown that cortisone injections can weaken tissue, and while cortisone shots may provide temporary pain relief and stop inflammation, they do not provide long term healing.
+Studies have shown that cortisone injections can weaken tissue, and while cortisone shots may provide temporary pain relief and are effective in reducing inflammation, they do not support cell growth or provide long term healing.
 PRP therapy heals and tendons and ligaments, in some cases thickening and improving tissue strength up to 40%.

 Platelet Rich Plasma Pricing

-PRP is provided on a per fee basis and is not covered by Alberta Health Care.
+Each PRP treatment session is provided on a per fee basis and is not covered by Alberta Health Care.